More Beauty – Less Beast | The Leica SL3

 Some general thoughts

-As mentioned at the beginning of the post, the SL(3) is the only way to use a mirrorless Leica system camera.
+As mentioned at the beginning of the post, the SL(3) is the only way to use a mirrorless Leica system camera with autofocus.
 Leica is not a huge company that could bring out several product lines at the same time – and perhaps doesn’t even want to.
 It is of course possible that we will see a Leica SL3-S over time – but I wouldn’t expect much more.

 Is that a bad thing or possibly a deal breaker?
 Certainly not for me.
-Personally, I would be very comfortable using the SL3 as a system camera and a Q3 as an everyday and street camera.
+Personally, I would be very comfortable using the SL3 as a system camera and a Q3 as my main everyday and street camera.
 Others will have different needs and therefore see this differently.
 And I know quite a few people who use another system like Sony in addition to a Leica (Q or M) – mostly as the pure (hybrid) workhorses.
 So, it’s obviously possible, but I wouldn’t want it.

 To cut a long story short: Especially if you spend a lot of money on a Leica, you should and hopefully will know for yourself whether it makes sense for you.